rackerlabs/riss/README.md

 #### Standards

 A standard is a specific rule that can be objectively satisfied and implemented.
 A standard should always be implemented by services.
 A standard should not be abstract, but should be specific enough that it can be verified by a machine.

-#### Cookbook Recipes

-A cookbook recipe is a document focused on describing a common pattern (need or problem) and our recommended solution(s) for the common pattern.

-Recipes describe best practices for supporting standards and guidelines.

 ## How to Engage, Contribute and Provide Feedback